jessegjerde89/Food-Truck-Application/README.md

     The second will help create your password and keep is safe, can be filled with random characters, numbers, and symbals.

+    You should create your own keys but you may use these keys to get started.

     REACT_APP_GOOGLE_KEY = AIzaSyAzJ19_bp7AKuQZ9wkX6vBrSxL4P03HdG8

     SERVER_SESSION_SECRET = \C5aw(Xa%h8}fL.f